 More Tips for Using Social Scripts

-Give lots of praise and positive reinforcement after the student reads the story.
+Give lots of praise and positive reinforcement after the student reads the story or script.
 Be specific, such as, “Great job reading your story when you were feeling angry!
 I bet that helped you figure out how to feel better.”
-This will build on the understanding that the social stories are a positive way for the student to help him or herself.
+This will build on the understanding that the social scripts are a positive way for the student to help him or herself.
 Some prompting, encouragement, and rewards may be necessary in the beginning.
 If the student refuses to read the story, you may need to incorporate incentives.
 Set up a plan that include, “When you read your story when told, you will get to ______” (their preferred activity, such as coloring or music).

 The goal is that the child will read the story completely on his or her own when needed.
 Ultimately, you will be able to phase out any prompts and the student will use this intervention as a tool on their own.

-If you want to try out this intervention right away, I have worked on creating specific stories for kids with autism.
+If you want to try out this intervention right away, I have worked on creating specific scripts for kids with autism.
 The first Social Scripts for Autism – Emotions is focused solely on emotions, including feeling angry, confused, bored, nervous, and more.
 Other sets include social scripts for Friendships, School, and Life Skills.

 If you love them all, consider buying the bundle.
 Keep in mind that while these scripts are an ideal intervention for kids with autism, any child with needs can benefit from them.